dawid-filip/example-activemq-classic-ms/README.md

 Pre requariment: To have it work first, the apache-activemq classic must be running locally.

 Run in order:
-1. The `example-activemq-classic-ms-producer` microservice project and then,
+1. The `example-activemq-classic-ms-lib` .jar project and then,
+2. The `example-activemq-classic-ms-producer` microservice project, and lastly
 2. The `example-activemq-classic-ms-consumer` microservice project.
+Also you can create .jar files all at once by executing the `example-activemq-classic-ms-parent` parent project.

 You can view sent/recive messages via activemq admin panel: [http://localhost:8161/admin/queues.jsp](http://localhost:8161/admin/queues.jsp)